 taxattribute.
 If you can’t provide accurate tax rates, provide an overestimate of the average tax rate that you would charge users visiting your site from Google Shopping.
 If you submit an amount that’s lower than what you actually charge users, your products could be disapproved.
 To understand what tax rate you should charge, consult your tax advisor.

 - Submit tax rates for home rule states.
-In some states, tax nexus is determined at the county and city level in addition to the state level.
+In some states, tax rates are determined at the county and city level in addition to the state level.
 This is referred to as "home rule".
 For states that use the home rule, you can configure the counties and cities where you collect sales tax.
-This allows Google to more accurately calculate the sales tax for your products in home rule states.
+This allows Google to more accurately calculate the sales tax for your products in these states.

 - Use the same tax rate in your product data as on your checkout pages.
 While the tax rate might vary depending on the product or the user’s location, use the Merchant Center tax settings to make sure that users always see the same amount that you charge.
 Learn more about landing page requirements.